| Residences | Civilian Occupation |

 Early Life & Family

-Alice Levinia Brittingham was born in Pittsville, Maryland, around January 1919.
+Alice Levinia Brittingham was born in Pittsville, Maryland, on March 26, 1919.
 She was the daughter of Charles E. (a farmer, 1892–1970) and Bertha E. Brittingham (née Cooper, 1893–1978).
-Brittingham had 11 siblings: An older brother, two older sisters, six younger brothers, and two younger sisters.
-The Brittingham family was recorded living on a farm in Willards, Maryland, at the time the census was taken on January 8, 1920.
-It appears that Brittinghams had moved to the Millsboro area in Sussex County, Delaware, by March 31, 1921, when the family’s next child—Ralph William Brittingham (1921–1985)—was born.
-On the next census, taken on April 9, 1930, the family was recorded as living on a farm along Hickory Hill Road, which runs south from Millsboro.
+Brittingham had 11 siblings: an older brother, two older sisters, six younger brothers, and two younger sisters.
+The Brittingham family was recorded living on a farm in Willards, Maryland, at the time the census was taken in January 1920.
+The Brittinghams had moved to the Millsboro area in Sussex County, Delaware, by the end of March 1921, when the family’s next child, Ralph William Brittingham (1921–1985), was born.
+On the next census, taken in April 1930, the family was recorded as living on a farm along Hickory Hill Road, which runs south from Millsboro.

-According to the 1940 census, she completed three years of high school, while her enlistment data card stated that she had completed one year of high school.
+According to the 1940 census, Brittingham completed three years of high school, while her enlistment data card stated that she had completed one year of high school.

 Census records state that Brittingham was living in Dover, Delaware, as of April 1, 1935, but by April 1940, she had moved to Philadelphia, Pennsylvania.
 She was recorded on the census that month, living at 237 South 42nd Street with her older sister, Norma (later Killen, 1917–1986), and cousin, Ruth.
 All three women were working as waitresses.
 Brittingham moved to 253 South 40th Street in Philadelphia prior to entering the service.